HeeminTV/furEPSM/README.md

 ## Usage

-The [bytecode converter](converter/furnace2asm.py) accepts [YM2608](https://github.com/tildearrow/furnace/blob/master/doc/7-systems/ym2608.md) (no CSM or exp 3CH) Furnace text export and generates one header file and track sequence data for each subsongs.
+The [bytecode converter](converter/furnace2asm.py) accepts [YM2608](https://github.com/tildearrow/furnace/blob/master/doc/7-systems/ym2608.md) (not CSM or exp 3CH, and the last ADPCM channel is unused) Furnace text export and generates one header file and track sequence data for each subsongs.

 ![](images/asmfiles.png)